pattyjula/pondering-police-data/README.md

   -  Plots made with matplotlib
   - Plots made with Plotly

-### Caution
+## Caution
 Code provided in this repository not the be taken as best or only method of data analysis.
 It represents an open source method using modern technology including Jupyter Notebook and the Python libraries: Seaborn, Numpy, pandas, matplotlib, and more.
 Select content will also be reviewed through a [Flask](http://flask.pocoo.org/) application.

+### Repository files

-Several files are required to be downloaded to run this repository.
+Several files, from open source, are required to be downloaded to run this repository.
 Review links provided in 00 and 01 README files.
 It is also necessary to obtain a Plotly user name and password to create the plots with that technology.

 ### Running Code
 Suggestions for running code...